cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Details about compilation, linking and about a consistent development can be found in the sources in the file "readme-source".

-- The sources have been compiled with Microsoft development environment Visual Studio 2008 Professional (VC++ vxxxxxxxxxxxxx7.1).
+- The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition (VC++ v9.0).
-  The professional version of VS2008 is necessary, because CT 1.x is based on the old MFC for the GUI.
+  The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library for the GUI, which is still used in CT 1.x.
+  We had to change from VS2003 to VS2008, because some libraries can only well linked for Vista with this version. xxxxxxxxx Compiling all versions (4 languages, each in debug and release mode) lasts about 2 h on a modern PC.